universal-ctags/ctags/docs/optlib.rst

 ......................................................................

 ..
 TODO: Q: what is the point of documenting this?
+	from comment on #2916: I must explain the ghost kind in internal.rst, not here.

 If a whitespace is used as a kind letter, it is never printed when ctags is called with ``--list-kinds`` option.
 This kind is